The Real You Only Shows Up When It’s Ugly.

 The Ugly Moments Are the Honest Ones.

 You can lie to the world.
-Hell, even to yourself.

 Ugly moments clean the lens.

 Strip ego.
-Demand honesty.

-And honesty isn’t always pretty.
-But it’s always solid.
+And honesty isn't always pretty.

 Always useful.

-That’s the one you build from.
+It’s the raw material you can actually build from.

-You’re chasing a fantasy.
+You’re chasing a fucking cartoon.

 Real strength stumbles before it stands.